sdkdeepa/Aves-App/README.md

 - Few Optimisations added
    - Global Secondary Indexes on DynamoDB
    - Xray for debugging logs

+# App functionality video:

 The video of this application can be found here: https://youtu.be/CfkXlrWH_qQ

+# Getting started:

+### Installation
+   Use the node package manager to install Aves app

+`
+      cd backend
+      npm install

+      cd ../frontend
+      npm install
+`
+### To start the client in localhost

+- Update client/src/config.ts credentials to match your Auth0 account and
+- Serverless deployment

+The client can be installed and run locally
+`
+      cd client
+      npm runstart
+`

 # Endpoints:
   - GET - https://ptzezohp22.execute-api.us-east-2.amazonaws.com/dev/images